keu/docs/learn/airflow-fivetran.md

 This DAG contains four tasks:

-- the `generate_tag_to_await` task uses the `@task` decorator to turn a Python function into an Airflow task.
-This task will pull a number from the [Airflow Variable](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) `sync-metadata` or create the Airflow Variable and assign it to `1` if it does not exist yet.
+- The `generate_tag_to_await` task pulls a number from the [Airflow Variable](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) `sync-metadata`, or create sthe Airflow Variable and assigns a value of `1` if it does not exist yet.
 The task returns the tag to wait for in the format `sync-metadata/{number}`.
+This task helps set up the GitHubTagSensor and ensures that DAG can be run repeatedly.
-- the `wait_for_tag` task uses the [GitHubTagSensor](https://registry.astronomer.io/providers/github/modules/githubtagsensor) to wait for a specific tag to be present in a GitHub repository.
-In the example DAG we wait for `sync-metadata/{number}` to appear in the same repository that has been connected to the Fivetran job but you could also wait for a tag to be added in a different repository that the PAT you used in [Step 7](#step-7-create-an-airflow-connection-to-github) has access to.
+- The `wait_for_tag` task uses the [GitHubTagSensor](https://registry.astronomer.io/providers/github/modules/githubtagsensor) to wait for a specific tag to be present in your GitHub repository.
+This DAG is set up to wait for `sync-metadata/{number}` to appear in the repository that has been connected to the Fivetran job.
-- the `kick_off_fivetran_sync` task uses the FivetranOperatorAsync to kick of the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `wait_for_tag` task has completed successfully.
-This task will wait in a deferred state, not taking up an Airflow worker, until the Fivetran sync job has been completed successfully.
+- The `kick_off_fivetran_sync` task uses the FivetranOperatorAsync to kick of the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `wait_for_tag` task has completed successfully.
-- the `increase_tag_var` task will only run after `kick_off_fivetran_sync` has completed successfully and increases the value assigned to the `sync-metadata` Airflow Variable by 1.
+- The `increase_tag_var` task increases the value assigned to the `sync-metadata` Airflow Variable by 1.
+This task ensures that next time you run the DAG, the sensor will wait for a new tag value to be added to your GitHub repo.

-4. Add the `FIVETRAN_CONNECTOR_ID` of your connector.
+4. Update the `FIVETRAN_CONNECTOR_ID` variable with the ID of your connector.
 You can find the ID of your connector in the Fivetran UI under the **Setup** tab:

     ![Fivetran connector ID](/img/guides/fivetran_connector_id.png)